Tokyo Metro Ginza Line: History

 Automatic train control (ATC) and train automatic stopping controller (TASC) were activated on the Ginza Line on July 31, 1993, replacing the previous mechanical automatic train stop (ATS) system.
-This allowed for an increase in the maximum operating speed limit from 55 km/h to 65 km/h, which came into effect on August 2, 1993.
-The newest station on the line, Tameike-Sannō Station, opened in 1997 to provide a connection to the newly built Namboku Line.
+This allowed for an increase in the maximum operating speed limit from 55 km/h to 65 km/h, which came into effect on August 2, 1993, and hence enabled a corresponding increase in the line's route capacity and train frequency.
+The newest station on the line, Tameike-sannō Station, opened in 1997 to provide a connection to the newly built Namboku Line.

 The line, station facilities, rolling stock, and related assets were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.